 The D head nail must be finished 2mm below the cladding surface.
 The nail holes must be filled with an exterior grade two part builders fill, ie. CRC® ADOS® Builders Fill or similar two part external grade filler.
-The RounDrive nail /HardieTM Flex nail heads must finish flush with cladding surface.
+The RounDrive nail heads must finish flush with cladding surface.